What is HPV?

 Let’s break it down.

-Human: Refers to the fact that this virus affects humans.
+HUMAN: Refers to the fact that this virus affects humans.

-Papilloma: This word comes from “papilla,” a Latin word that means “small bump,” and “oma,” a Greek word meaning “growth.”
+PAPILLOMA: This word comes from “papilla,” a Latin word that means “small bump,” and “oma,” a Greek word meaning “growth.”
 So, papilloma refers to a small growth or wart-like bump, which is a common symptom of HPV.

-Virus: A virus is a microscopic organism that can infect living cells.
+VIRUS: A virus is a microscopic organism that can infect living cells.
 HPV primarily infects the cells in the genital areas of the human body.

-Low-risk vs. High-risk HPV – What’s the difference?
+Low-risk vs. High-risk HPV – What’s the Difference?

-What Cancers can HPV cause?
+What Cancers can HPV Cause?

 HPV can cause 6 types of cancer: